cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 well.

 In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
-FROST reduces network overhead during signing operations by optimizing for efficiency over robustness, while allowing secure fully parallelized use.

 FROST achieves its efficiency improvements in part by allowing the signing protocol to abort in the presence of a misbehaving participant (who can be identified and excluded from future signing operations).
+FROST remains EUF-CMA (existential unforgeability against chosen message attacks) secure assuming an adversary can corrupt no more than `(t-1)` participants.

-Here, we specify the variant of FROST that requires a trusted dealer to perform key generation, as well as signing operations that are performed in two rounds.
+Here, we specify the variant of FROST that requires a trusted dealer to perform key generation.
+Further, this draft specifies only two-round signing operations.
-Further, this draft specifies signatures that are compatible with EdDSA verification of signatures, bui not EdDSA nonce generation.
-EdDSA-style nonce-generation, where the nonce is deterministically derived, is insecure in a multi-party signature setting, where up to `(t-1)` signers can be corrupted while still maintaining security.
+This draft specifies signatures that are compatible with EdDSA verification of signatures, bui not EdDSA nonce generation.
+EdDSA-style nonce-generation, where the nonce is derived deterministically, is insecure in a multi-party signature setting.

 # Change Log

+draft-01

+- Submitted a full draft and added additional authors.

 draft-00